 Social Enterprise in Edinburgh.
-Read about the phenomenal growth in the sector over just three years.
+Read about the phenomenal growth in the sector over the past four years.

-See all the facts and figures in our latest census
+See all the facts and figures in our latest Social Impact report

 Edinburgh Social Enterprise - our vision and mission